frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/google_contacts.md

 4. Add your Client ID and Client Secret in the Google Settings in `Modules > Integrations > Google Settings`
 5. Create a new Google Contacts Integration, enter the Google Account Email you want to sync and then save it.
 Now click on `Authorize Contacts Access` to authorize Frappe to get Contacts data from Google.
 6. Once Authorized, you can manually sync Google Contacts or let Frappe sync Google Contacts daily.

-## Features

-1. Creation of a Contacts from Google Contacts
-	- All the Contacts present in Google Contacts will be synchronized to Frappe Framework.
-	- If any of the Google Contacts have multiple Email IDs associated with them, a new Contact will be created for each Email ID.